Key Components of a Successful CRM Strategy

 #5 Process Automation and Workflow Optimisation

-Automation reduces manual work and improves efficiency.
+Please note that automation reduces manual work and improves efficiency.
 A good CRM strategy uses automation to streamline repetitive tasks.
+You have to make sure that you have streamlined the process and remove unneccesary tasks.

 #6 Sales, Marketing, and Customer Support Alignment